 Graduate Certificate in Emergency Preparedness and Homeland Security

 The Graduate Certificate in Emergency Preparedness and Homeland Security (EPHS Certificate) is a 20-hour interdisciplinary certificate program.
-Courses for the certificate are offered by all College of Public Affairs and Administration programs: Criminology and Criminal Justice, Environmental Studies, Legal Studies, Political Science, Public Administration, and Public Health.
+Courses for the certificate are offered by the following programs: Environmental Studies, Public Administration, Public Health, Criminology and Criminal Justice, Legal Studies, Political Science.

 The EPHS certificate provides interdisciplinary professional education to the administrators of governmental agencies and others who need to enhance their skills and abilities.
 This audience may include individuals in law enforcement and fire departments administration, public health agencies, health care providers, and people in private industry.
 This unique program provides post-bachelors education for administrators rather than training for first responders.
 The three required core courses for the certificate provide students with the opportunity to gain substantial graduate-level expertise in risk assessment, risk communication, and program evaluation.

 Students take three core courses and two elective courses to extend these skills to one or two disciplinary areas.
 The electives have been chosen to include courses on salient issues of public policy influenced by recent challenges in emergency preparedness and homeland security.

 MPH 508 has prerequisites of MPH 503 and MPH 506 which must be taken first and in that order.
 Students with different course work in statistics and research methods may submit a Student Petition to substitute that course work for these prerequisites.